 “John said unto him, Teacher, we saw one casting out demons in your name; and we forbade him because he followed us not.
 But Jesus said, Forbid him not: for there is no man who shall do a mighty work in my name, and be able to quickly speak evil of me.
 For he that is not against us is for us” (Mk.
 9:38-40).

-In recent years, this passage in the Gospel of Mark has become the center of a doctrinal storm.
-It has been cited frequently as a proof-text for the allegation that there are individuals in practically all denominational bodies who are true Christians (Shelly, 123ff).
+This incident has been cited frequently as a proof-text to argue that there are individuals in practically all denominational bodies who are true Christians (Shelly, 123ff).
 This includes religious leaders like Billy Graham, John Stott, and James Dobson (Cope, 7).

-Those who dispute this saints-in-the-sects dogma are accused of exhibiting an arrogant, exclusive attitude — similar to that of the Lord’s disciples, and for which they were rebuked.
+Further, if you don’t agree with this saints-in-the-sects dogma, you are accused of exhibiting an arrogant, exclusive attitude — similar to that of the Lord’s disciples and for which they were rebuked.

 John, an eyewitness to the controversy, plainly stated that this man was “casting out demons” in the name of Christ.
 There are several crucial considerations to be noted.

 - John, who complained about the man, conceded that the gentleman was actually casting out demons; there is no hint of fraud.
 The fact is, demons were perfectly capable of distinguishing between those who possessed true expulsion abilities, and those who merely feigned such (see Acts 19:13-16).